UNDERGRADUATE PROGRAM INFORMATION

 Courses taught by other departments and crosslisted with with Cog Sci are noted in the "Instructor" section (e.g., Offered by [insert dept name]).

-ATTENTION COG SCI AND PSYCH MAJORS: Please read the email that was sent to all current Cog Sci and Psych majors on MON, 5/5.
+ATTENTION B.S.
+COG SCI AND B.S.
+PSYCH MAJORS: Please read the email that was sent to all current Cog Sci and Psych (B.S.) majors on MON, 5/5.

 FALL 2025 COURSES:

-Courses that fulfill requirements (noted below in the table) are based off of the current (2024-25) requirements in the UCI General Catalogue.
+Courses that fulfill requirements (as noted below in the table) have been updated and are based off of the latest (2025-26) requirements as listed in the UCI General Catalogue:

 Earlier catalogue year requirements are archived and can be found here.